General Scholarship Information

 Gilman/Freeman-ASIA Scholarship: Individual Feedback on Essay Drafts

-For the March 2021 application cycle, the LAC will continue to offer individual essay feedback meetings via Zoom with advisers who have served as Gilman scholarship reviewers in the past.
+For the October 2021 and March 2022 application cycles, the LAC will continue to offer individual essay feedback meetings with advisers who have served as Gilman scholarship reviewers in the past.
 These meetings are available to info session attendees and may be scheduled after the webinar.
 If you would like feedback on your Gilman essay, email your draft to Thuy Doan at least one week prior to the info session.
 Note: advisers cannot review drafts submitted fewer than 5 business days before the application deadline.
 We recommend that you review Gilman's Composing Competitive Essays video prior to writing your draft.
 You may also find the Follow-on Service Project Info Session and Follow-on Project FAQ videos helpful in drafting your proposal idea.
 Students may also meet with an adviser any time before or after the webinar to discuss essay ideas even if they don't have a draft ready.
 A list of available reviewers and their contact information will be shared at the info session and also is available via the Gilman Scholarship Checklist (under Certifying Gilman Advisers at the Learning Abroad Center).

 Future Sessions & Workshops